PabloBona/school_library/README.md

 Visit the official [Ruby Website](https://www.ruby-lang.org/) website to learn more about the language and its capabilities.

+### Tech Stack <a name="tech-stack"></a>

+This project is implemented using the Ruby programming language, known for its elegant syntax and flexibility.
+Ruby provides a suitable foundation for this Morse code decoding project due to its ease of use and string manipulation capabilities.

 ## Key Features <a name="about-project"></a>
 - [x] Implementation of functions using `def ...end` syntax.
 - [x] Display output using `puts ...`.
 - [x] Create classes using `class ...end` syntax.

+## Future Features <a name="future-project"></a>
+- Command-line Interface: Enhance the app by adding a command-line interface for easy interaction and management of the library's functions.
+- Book Recommendations: Implement a feature that suggests related books to borrowers based on their borrowing history and interests.
+- Notifications System: Develop a notifications system to remind borrowers of upcoming due dates for returned books.

 ## Getting Started <a name="getting-started"></a>
+## Setup <a name="setup"></a>
 To set up the project locally, follow these steps:
 1. Clone the project repository:
    ```